Learn Voiceover Without a Coach

 You can always book jobs through your own marketing efforts, but one of the fastest ways to get a lot of practice and experience fast is to join a pay-to-play site.
-My favorite for beginners is Voices.com.
-They have a monthly subscription option so you don’t have to pay hundreds of dollars up front to start auditioning.
+My favorite for beginners is Voice123.com.
 You can also gauge how well you’re doing by watching for client feedback.
-When a client likes your audition, they can give it a thumbs up, or a like.
-Note which jobs you’re getting likes for, and when you start getting hired, note what kinds of jobs you’re booking so you can begin cultivating your voiceover brand.
+Note which jobs you’re getting good feedback for, and when you start getting hired, note what kinds of jobs you’re booking so you can begin cultivating your voiceover brand.

 I mentioned using your own marketing efforts to get work.
 Really, this is something every voice actor should be dedicating at least some of their time to.
 There are many ways to reach out to potential clients.
 You can call up local car dealerships or other companies that you know produce their own commercials.
 You can call up production companies and media companies.
 Reach out to e-learning developers.
 And if you’ve got a killer demo, reach out to agents.

 Also, if you’re just interested in getting experience and are less concerned about making money, there are a lot of places where you can volunteer.

 And here are some more leads for getting practice (I got this from a thread on one of the online groups I’m a member of):

 - Librivox — Audiobooks

 - Canadian National Institute for the Blind — for Canadians only

 - Airs LA

 - Misfits Audio Productions